thomasboyt/devlog/src/pages/2019-05-22-aggregated-feeds/index.md

 ## Implementation

-When a user posts a song to Jam Buds, the DB creates a row in the `posts` table mapping their `user_id` to the `song_id`.
+When a user posts a song to Jam Buds, we create a row in the `posts` table mapping their `user_id` to the `song_id`.
 A song has its own normalized entry in a `songs` table.
 Originally, the feed was simply iterating over all of the *posts* the current user's followed users had made.

 Now, to solve duplicate songs, we *aggregate* posts that are about the same song in a user's feed.
 We handle this the same way Twitter handles retweets: